Gueni/flash/README.md

 # To do
 ----

- - Integrate all features in local terminal without having to type all attributes.
  - Optimize the Efuse feature.
  - Enhance UI/UX.
  - More Interactive Help Section.
  - Secure Boot Feature.
  - A dedicated Firmware merge library for ESP32.
  - more file type choices for efuse export.
- - email verification for password change .
- - generate a log file containg info about the user date/time and all operations conducted.
- - add more languages.

 # Copyright and Licensing
 -----